Can the Tupac Shakur murder trial salvage any justice from a 27-year-old case?

 That legend has grown larger than the man himself, in part because his brief career produced so much music, commerce and conflict beyond his death.

-He built up a reputation as an indestructible force while alive, particularly after a 1994 shooting at Quad Studios where he resisted being robbed at gunpoint.
-In the aftermath, he accused the Notorious B.I.G. and Bad Boy Records head Sean "Puffy" Combs of being privy to or orchestrating the attack.
-He was rolled into court in a wheelchair a day after the shooting and found guilty of first-degree sexual abuse for "forcibly touching the woman's buttocks."
+He built up a reputation as an indestructible force while alive, particularly after a 1994 shooting at Quad Studios, where he resisted being robbed at gunpoint.
+In the aftermath, he accused The Notorious B.I.G. and Bad Boy Records head Sean "Puffy" Combs of being privy to or orchestrating the attack.
+He was rolled into court in a wheelchair a day after the shooting and found guilty of first-degree sexual abuse for "forcibly touching [a] woman's buttocks" in a 1993 hotel incident.
 In October 1995, after Suge Knight posted Tupac's bond (in some versions with backing from their shared label Interscope), the rapper joined Knight's Bad Boy rival, Death Row Records in LA, becoming the face of a West Coast movement.

 As the investigation begins, an immediate impasse